aimms/documentation/webui/theming-background.rst

 Button properties
 ----------------------
-These properties mostly self-explanatory.
+These properties are mostly self-explanatory.
 You can influence the border, background and text color of both primary and secondary buttons, in hovered, active and disabled states.

-As mentioned before, the (dark, active-looking) color of the primary button's background is used in some other places that have similar, button-like features or for which a 'inverted' look is required and where use of  :token:`edit-select-link` with :token:`widget-canvas` felt inappropriate.
+As mentioned before, the (dark, active-looking) color of the primary button's background is used in some other places that have similar, button-like features or for which an 'inverted' look is required and where use of  :token:`edit-select-link` with :token:`widget-canvas` felt inappropriate.
 Examples are Item actions, Widget header icons in certain states, Page Actions and parts of the Date Picker.

 Widget properties
 ----------------------
 Like the buttons, the colors of the widget header have a large impact on the visual theme of your application.
 Most properties here are targeting the header, with the remainder being either global (widget canvas), or related to the message you get within widgets that haven't received/processed any displayable data yet.

-The drop shadow for the widget, by default inheriting its value from the :token:`box-shadow_medium` property, was created as a separate property (:token:`box-shadow_widget`) so you can easily create a theme that has no shadows around widgets but still retains the (functional) drop shadows that are present on many 'pop-up' elements like dialogs, tooltips and drop-downs menus.
+The drop shadow for the widget, by default inheriting its value from the :token:`box-shadow_medium` property, was created as a separate property (:token:`box-shadow_widget`) so you can easily create a theme that has no shadows around widgets but still retains the (functional) drop shadows that are present on many 'pop-up' elements like dialogs, tooltips and drop-down menus.
 Or you can simply turn the shadow into a single pixel border that clearly outlines the widgets.

 Table properties
 ----------------------